 Kidnapping in the first-degree is a category A felony in Las Vegas.
 If the victim suffered substantial bodily harm during the kidnapping act or from the subsequent detention or attempted escape, the standard sentence includes:

-- life in prison without the possibility of parole, or
+- life in Nevada State Prison without the possibility of parole, or

 - life in prison with the possibility of parole when a minimum of 15 years has been served, or